IBM-Cloud/ansible-collection-ibm/docs/ibm_hpcs.rst

     (Required for new resource) The location where the HPCS instance available

+  failover_units (False, int, None)
+    The number of failover crypto units for your service instance

+  resource_group_id (False, str, None)
+    The resource group id

+  tags (False, list, None)
+    None

+  admins (True, list, None)
+    (Required for new resource) Crypto Unit Administrators

   service_endpoints (False, str, None)
     Types of the service endpoints.
 Possible values are `public-and-private`, `private-only`.

-  admins (True, list, None)
-    (Required for new resource) Crypto Unit Administrators

   name (True, str, None)
     (Required for new resource) A name for the HPCS instance

+  units (True, int, None)
+    (Required for new resource) The number of operational crypto units for your service instance

+  plan (True, str, None)
+    (Required for new resource) The plan type of the HPCS Instance

+  signature_threshold (True, int, None)
+    (Required for new resource) Signature Threshold Value

+  signature_server_url (False, str, None)
+    URL of signing service

   id (False, str, None)